craigsanders22/pe-projects/journal.md

 A daily worksheet for my DFTW journey.

-## July 13
+## July 14

 ### standup

-yesterday - worked through the lesson and practiced some of the concepts, but was having trouble staying focused.
-Worked on getting my personal site closer to functioning right while making sure it is cohesive.
-Read some about PHP in a book I snagged at the library

-today - heading in to do todays lesson now.
-I'm hoping to chip away at my personal site some more, and do another thing or two for the responsive layout garden.
+yesterday - ended up having a rough day.
+I havent been sleeping well and it caught up to me.
+I got through the lesson and started to build the monster module, but just couldn't get through it.
+I decided I needed to get outside so I took my daughter on a long trail bike ride.
+Caught my pedal on a tree root and banged up my ankle trying to catch myself/my bike.
+Seems like just a sprain but not the most fun.
+Hoped to come back in the evening but never did...

+today - fingers crossed - I have a lot of time today to focus on everything here.
+Going to go finish things from yesterday, then look at today.
+I really need to prioritize my personal site and getting it cohesive and just in a good spot, so that is how I hope to spend the rest of the day.
+I should be available for the team meeting but may just listen in or pop in and out if I'm in the zone on the other things I need to get done...

 TO DO:
-[] lesson 102
+[] lesson 103
 [] layout garden
-[] personal site - build additional pages + style + add images/icons?
+[] personal site - build additional pages + style + add images/icons
+[] goals page